lcarsde/lcarswm/readme.md

 ## Required
 ### For compiling
 * ncurses5-compat-libs: apparently libtinfo.so.5 is used by the compiler, which is part of this package.
-* header files and development libraries for XLib, randr, xpm, glib and pango.
+* header files and development libraries for XLib, randr, xpm, libxml2, glib and pango.
 Check the travis yaml file to find the build dependencies in the install routines for Ubuntu.

 ### For using
-* Ubuntu Condensed font: It comes close enough to LCARS letters and is used by lcarswm for writing.
+* Ubuntu Condensed font: It comes close enough to LCARS letters and is used by lcarswm as default for writing.
-* Libraries for XLib, randr, xpm, glib and pango.
+* Libraries for XLib, randr, xpm, libxml2, glib and pango.
 Check the travis yaml for details via the corresponding dev libs.
 * Python 3.8 with Python 3 gi and Python 3 posix-ipc packages for the app menu

 ## Known issues